Wwise Projects

 What I Did

-Biggest win: replacing real audio files with generated silence for quiet moments — 80% memory saved in one move.
+Biggest win: replacing quiet placeholder audio files with Wwise Silence, which cut those assets by 80% in one move.
 Then I split audio into zones so only the current area stays loaded.
 Walk into a new zone, the old one unloads.
 The waterfall needed 3 distance layers so it sounds right both up close and far away.
-Total audio per zone never exceeds 3 MB.
+The listed zones stayed under 3 MB each.